-Integrating singles ministry with family ministry
+Integrating singles and family ministries

 Create a welcoming environment for Christian singles in all stages of life with these fresh ideas that will breathe new life and even more excitement into the traditional singles ministry.

 However, before getting into the new ideas, let’s identify some of the problems and myths with stereotypical thinking about singles’ ministry.